agarnung/computerVisionMiscellaneous/README.md

 # computerVisionMiscellaneous
-Code snippets for my personal blog
+Code snippets that accompany entries in my personal blog.